ellsclytn/dotfiles/README.md

 # dotfiles

-dotfiles is a set of scripts and configurations to set up macOS, Arch, or Ubuntu Server with the applications I develop with, and programs I use most.
+dotfiles is a set of scripts and configurations to set up Arch Linux or Ubuntu Server with the applications I develop with, and programs I use most.

 My dotfiles are managed by [fresh](http://freshshell.com).

 ## Requirements

-1. A computer running macOS, Arch Linux, or Ubuntu Server.
+1. A computer running Arch Linux, or Ubuntu Server.

 ## Get started

-### macOS

-1. `xcode-select --install` (and wait for it to finish)
-2. `./setup/start`

-### Everyone else

 1. `./setup/start`